 CAM therapies are based on a holistic or ‘whole-of-life’ approach.
 This model of healthcare is concerned with the relationship between health, stress and coping with hardship emotionally, mentally and physically.
-In practice, CAM practitioners take account of the social determinants of health (SDH) such as living conditions, interpersonal relationships, mental, emotional and spiritual (value or meaning of life) healthiness and life-styles which can affect a persons state of health and sense of well-being.
+In practice, CAM practitioners take account of the social determinants of health (SDH) such as living conditions, interpersonal relationships, mental, emotional, spiritual values (or meaning of life) and life-styles, which can affect a persons state of health and sense of well-being.

 As well as addressing the symptoms of a disease, CAM practitioners focus mainly on relieving contributing stress factors as far as possible and thereby, assist the body in the healing and regeneration it is naturally trying to achieve.